 CLPS Incorporation ("CLPS" or the "Company"), is a company that was established under the laws of the Cayman Islands on May 11, 2017 as a holding company.
-The Company, through its subsidiaries, designs, builds, and delivers IT services, solutions and other services.
+The Company, through its subsidiaries, designs, builds, and delivers IT services, solutions and other services to clients in the financial services industry.
 The Company customizes its services to specific industries with customer service teams typically based on-site at the customer locations.
 The Company's solutions enable its clients to meet the changing demands of an increasingly global, internet-driven, and competitive marketplace.
 Mr. Xiao Feng Yang, the Company's Chairman of the Board and President, together with Mr. Raymond Ming Hui Lin, the Company's Chief Executive Officer and Director are the controlling shareholders of the Company (the "Controlling Shareholders").

 A reorganization of the Company's legal structure was completed on November 2, 2017.
-The reorganization involved the incorporation of CLPS, a Cayman Islands holding company; Qinheng Co., Limited ("Qinheng") and Qiner Co., Limited ("Qiner"), two holding companies established in Hong Kong, and Shanghai Qincheng Information Technology Co., Ltd ("CLPS QC" or "WOFE") established in the People's Republic of China ("PRC"); and the transfer of ChinaLink Professional Service Co., Ltd ("CLPS Shanghai") from the Controlling Shareholders to CLPS QC.
+The reorganization involved the incorporation of CLPS, a Cayman Islands holding company; Qinheng Co., Limited ("Qinheng") and Qiner Co., Limited ("Qiner"), two holding companies established in Hong Kong, and Shanghai Qincheng Information Technology Co., Ltd. ("CLPS QC" or "WOFE") established in the People's Republic of China ("PRC"); and the transfer of ChinaLink Professional Service Co., Ltd. ("CLPS Shanghai") from the Controlling Shareholders to CLPS QC.

 Prior to the reorganization, CLPS Shanghai's equity interests were 100% controlled by the same group of Controlling Shareholders of CLPS.
 CLIVST and FDT-CL are subsidiaries of Qinheng.
 JQ Technology Co., Limited ("JQ") and JIALIN Technology Limited ("JL") are subsidiaries of Qiner since October 17, 2017.
-CLPS Dalian Co., Ltd ("CLPS Dalian"), CLPS Ruicheng Co., Ltd ("CLPS RC"), CLPS Beijing Hengtong Co., Ltd ("CLPS Beijing"), CLPS TECHNOLOGY (SINGAPORE) PTE.LTD ("CLPS SG"), CLPS TECHNOLOGY (AUSTRALIA) PTY LTD ("CLPS AU"), CLPS Technology (Hong Kong) Co., Limited ("CLPS Hong Kong"), Judge (Shanghai) Co., Ltd ("Judge China"), Judge (Shanghai) Human Resource Co., Ltd ("Judge HR"), CLPS Shenzhen Co., Ltd ("CLPS Shenzhen") and CLPS Guangzhou Co., Ltd ("CLPS Guangzhou") are all subsidiaries of CLPS Shanghai.
+CLPS Dalian Co., Ltd. ("CLPS Dalian"), CLPS Ruicheng Co., Ltd. ("CLPS RC"), CLPS Beijing Hengtong Co., Ltd. ("CLPS Beijing"), CLPS Technology (Singapore) Pte.
+Ltd. ("CLPS SG"), CLPS Technology (Australia) Pty Ltd. ("CLPS AU"), CLPS Technology (Hong Kong) Co., Limited ("CLPS Hong Kong"), Judge (Shanghai) Co., Ltd. ("Judge China"), Judge (Shanghai) Human Resource Co., Ltd. ("Judge HR"), CLPS Shenzhen Co., Ltd. ("CLPS Shenzhen") and CLPS Guangzhou Co., Ltd. ("CLPS Guangzhou") are all subsidiaries of CLPS Shanghai.

 On July 25, 2017, the Company incorporated CLIVST, as a holding company, in BVI.
 On September 27, 2017 and October 24, 2017, the Company incorporated CLPS Guangzhou in Guangzhou, PRC and FDT-CL in Hong Kong.
+FDT-CL was liquidated on March 15, 2019.
+The liquidation of CLIVST was in process as of June 30, 2019.

 On September 27, 2017, the Company and a non-controlling interest shareholder of CLPS Beijing incorporated Tianjin Huanyu Qinshang Network Technology Co., Ltd. ("Huanyu").
 The Company subscribed 30% of equity interest in Huanyu for \$0.15 million (RMB 1,000,000).
+On May 24, 2019, the Company purchased the remaining 70% equity interest of Huanyu for consideration of \$0.07 million (RMB 462,000) and waived the receivables due from the other shareholder in the amount of \$29,133 (RMB200,000).
+The consideration was paid on May 28, 2019.
+As of June 30, 2019, the Company held 100% of Huanyu's equity and Huanyu became our wholly-owned subsidiary since May 24, 2019.

-On October 17, 2017, the Company acquired 55% of JQ equity interest and its 100% owned subsidiary - JL for a cash consideration of approximately \$0.07 million to operate software consulting business in Taiwan.
+On October 17, 2017, the Company acquired 55% of JQ equity interest and its 100% owned subsidiary - JL for a cash consideration of approximately \$0.07 million to operate a software consulting business in Taiwan.
+In November 2018, the Company sold all the equity interest of JQ and JL for the consideration of \$0.05 million (425,290 Hong Kong dollars) to the non-controlling shareholder of JQ and no consideration was paid due to the Company's waiver.